connexcs/docs/docs/customer/cli.md

 The Performance based CLI Selection chooses the CLI with the best ASR from a large list or a database.

+This feature's objective is to allow customers to utilise the best performing CLIs.

 **How does this algorithm work?**

-1. If there is more than 1000 records in the CLI Database, it will randomly pick 1000, then pick from that.
+1. If there are more than 1000 records in the CLI Database, the system will randomly pick 1000 DIDs, then pick the best ones from that list of best performing ones.
-2. An ASR lookup is initiated and the ASR reading requires at least 50 calls.
-It does a sliding window over the last 7 days.
+2. An ASR lookup is initiated and the ASR reading requires at least 50 calls (per CLI).
+It means the system will then shortlist 50 calls (out of 1000) with the best ASR.
+3. The system uses a **Sliding Window** concept over 7 days to achieve the ASR readings.
+This concept will add up the all the calls (successful and unsuccessful) per CLI to give us the ASR readings.
+Once the system gets all the CLIs ASR readings, it will arrange it from Best to Worse and will pick the top 5 CLIs.
+4. Out of the 1000 calls the system will pick the top 5 performing CLIs every 5 minutes.
-3. If there are less than 50 calls to this CLI (or none), it will assume an ASR of 50%.
+5. If there are less than 50 calls to this CLI (or none), it will assume an ASR of 50%.
-4. It will pick the top 5 performing CLIs every 5 minutes.

 **Steps to use Performance CLI Selection**